 If you got engaged over the festive period, congratulations!
 Here’s what you need to do next…

 You’re engaged!
 Congratulations!
-After he’s popped the question and you’ve finished freaking out, you might be left feeling like you have loads to do and no idea where to start.
+After they’ve popped the question and you’ve finished freaking out, you might be left feeling like you have loads to do and no idea where to start.
 Don’t panic – here are the 10 most important things to do after you get engaged.

 Tell your closest ones first